 A falling object, as shown in Figure 8.2, increases its downward speed at the constant rate "X" (in units of meters per second per second).
 Thus, as you hold an object in your hand, its downward speed is zero meters per second.
 One second after you release the object, its downward speed has increased to X meters per second.
-After two seconds of falling, the dropped object has a speed of 2X meter per second, after 3 seconds its downward speed is 3X meters per second, after a speed of a falling object at some point in time after it is dropped, we could determine the object's acceleration rate, and from this determine the Earth's mass (since we know the Earth's radius).
+After two seconds of falling, the dropped object has a speed of 2X meter per second, after 3 seconds its downward speed is 3X meters per second, and so on.
+So, if we could measure the speed of a falling object at some point in time after it is dropped, we could determine the object's acceleration rate, and from this determine the Earth's mass (since we know the Earth's radius).
 However, it is difficult to measure the instantaneous speed of a dropped object.